algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 - Permuting the nodes of the last layer as well — if we only need the index and not the value.
 - Reversing the order in which the layers are stored to left-to-right so that the first few layers are on the same page.
 - Rewriting the whole thing in assembly, as the compiler seems to struggle with pointer arithmetic.
+- Using [blending](/hpc/simd/masking) instead of `packs`: you can odd-even shuffle node keys (`[1 3 5 7] [2 4 6 8]`), compare against the search key, and then blend the low 16 bits of the first register mask with the high 16 bits of the second.
+Blending is slightly faster on many architectures, and it may also help to alternate between packing and blending for as they use different subsets of ports.
+(Thanks to Const-me from HackerNews for [suggesting](https://news.ycombinator.com/item?id=30381912) it.)

 Note that the current implementation is specific to AVX2 and may require some non-trivial changes to adapt to other platforms.
 It would be interesting to port it for Intel CPUs with AVX-512 and Arm CPUs with 128-bit NEON, which may require some [trickery](https://github.com/WebAssembly/simd/issues/131) to work.